 The largest wooded area in Ward 8 at 197 acres, Shepherd Parkway is a long, narrow greenway covering the steep hillsides that separate the neighborhoods of Congress Heights and Bellevue from I-295 and Joint Base Anacostia Bolling.
 It is property of National-Capital Parks-East, an administrative unit covering the many National Park Service properties in the eastern half of DC and in Prince George’s County.

-Shepherd Parkway’s rugged topography and hardwood forests hide the remains of two Civil fortifications, a bald eagle’s nest, numerous streambeds and a small wetland.
-Biologists have identified rare plant and aquatic microorganisms within the park, parts of which has been largely undisturbed since the Civil War.
+Shepherd Parkway’s rugged topography and hardwood forests hide the remains of two Civil fortifications, a bald eagle’s nest, numerous stream beds and a small wetland.
+Biologists have identified rare plant and aquatic microorganisms within the park, parts of which have been largely undisturbed since the Civil War.

-Several areas are noteworthy for their profusion of beech trees, while others are dominated by oaks, maples, and sweet gums.
-Walnut, hickory and holly, and are also found.
+Several areas are noteworthy for their profusion of beech trees, while others are dominated by tulip poplars, oaks, maples, and sweet gums.
+Walnut, hickory and holly are also found in abundance.

 In winter and early spring when the trees are bare, the hilltops along 2nd Street SE, 2nd Street SW and Martin Luther King Avenue SW give panoramic views across the Potomac River.

 Like most the Ward 8’s woods, Shepherd Parkway lacks trail access or even signs to identify it as federal parkland.
 In many areas where the land slopes downward from residential streets, trash and debris have been tossed for decades.
 The invasive plants English ivy, bittersweet and Asian wisteria have choked out the native ecosystem in many areas, leaving them ugly and impassible.